Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 In the following list of Distribution Requirements, a “course” refers to a four-credit course taken at Lycoming, any appropriate combination of fractional unit courses taken at Lycoming which accumulate to four credits, any appropriate course which is taken by cross-registration, any appropriate course which is part of an approved off-campus program (such as those listed in the catalog sections titled COOPERATIVE PROGRAMS, SPECIAL ACADEMIC OPPORTUNITIES, and STUDY ABROAD PROGRAMS), or any approved course transferred from another institution.

-1. Fine Arts — Lycoming Scholars are required to pass two courses (or the equivalent) from the following: Art: ART 111, 116, 220, or higher; any Art History course; any Creative Writing course; any Film and Video Arts course numbered 200 or higher; any Film course numbered 200 or higher; Literature: any English literature course numbered 200 or higher or the literature courses of the Department of Modern Language Studies (French & Francophone Studies, German, or Spanish); Music: MUS 117, 128, 160, or higher; Theatre: 145 or any Theatre course numbered 200 or higher, except 235 and 236; a First-Year seminar.
-If a student completes no more than one major and that major requires more than one Fine Arts course, no more than one course from a single prefix may count toward Fine Arts Distribution.
-Students taking ARHI 310, MUS 340, or MUS 341 are exempt from the requirement to take courses from two prefixes.
+1. Fine Arts — Lycoming Scholars are required to pass two courses (or the equivalent) from the following: Art: ART 111, 116, 220, or higher; any Art History course; any Creative Writing course; English: any course numbered 200 or higher; Film course numbered 200 or higher; Film and Video Arts any course numbered 200 or higher; any French: any course numbered 311 or higher; German: any course numbered 225 or higher: Music: MUS 117, 128, 160, or higher; Spanish: any course numbered 225 or higher; Theatre: 145 or any Theatre course numbered 200 or higher, except 235 and 236; a First-Year seminar

-2. Humanities — Lycoming Scholars are required to pass four courses from the following: American Studies: any course numbered 200 or higher; History: any course numbered 200 or higher; Literature: any English literature course numbered 200 or higher or ENGL 219 or any literature course from the Department of Modern Language Studies (French & Francophone Studies, German, or Spanish); Medieval Studies: any course numbered 200 or higher; Philosophy: any course numbered 200 or higher; Religion: any course numbered 200 or higher; Gender, Sexuality, and Women’s Studies: any course numbered 200 or higher; a First-Year Seminar.
+2. Humanities — Lycoming Scholars are required to pass four courses from the following: American Studies: any course numbered 200 or higher; English: any course numbered 200 or higher; French: any course numbered 311 or higher; Gender, Sexuality, and Women’s Studies: any course numbered 200 or higher; German: any course numbered 225 or higher; History: any course numbered 200 or higher; Medieval Studies: any course numbered 200 or higher; Philosophy: any course numbered 200 or higher; Religion: any course numbered 200 or higher; a First-Year Seminar.
 Students must successfully complete a course in at least 3 of these prefixes.

 3. Mathematics — Students are required to demonstrate competence in basic algebra by scoring at level 2, 3, or 4 on a placement test (See section on Placement Tests) or successfully completing MATH 100 (or its equivalent).
 Lycoming Scholars are also required to pass MATH 112, 115, 123, 128, 129, 130, 140, 214, or 216.
 The requirement of competence in basic algebra must be met before the end of the fourth semester or within one year of entry, whichever is later.
 Students who have not met this competency requirement before the final semester of the applicable time period must register for MATH 100 in that semester.